Our relentless, gory tear through the exhaustive index of bands found in Swedish Death Metal continues…

 NIRVANA 2002 will be forever entwined with Daniel Ekeroth’s literary masterpiece.
 Not only is frontman Orvar Säfström one of the key voices in the book, but the tireless Ekeroth managed to convince these guys to reconnect and reanimate the band.
 Despite their hemorrhaging heaviness, Nirvana 2002 had never actually played live until the Swedish Death Metal release party!

-For more Swedish death metal, pick up a signed copy of Daniel Ekeroth’s book with a bonus metallic gold badge HERE.
+For more Swedish death metal, pick up a hardcover copy of Daniel Ekeroth’s book with a bonus woven patch HERE.